ibioChile/Transcriptomics-R-Workshop-public/Session1-Temporal_Analysis/3_Pipeline-Gene_expression_analysis.md

 <img src="3_Pipeline-Gene_expression_analysis.v2_files/figure-gfm/fig3-1.png" style="display: block; margin: auto;" />

-Take a look at the peak at zero, which is lost on the Log2 graph.
+Take a look at the peak at zero, which is lost in the Log2 graph.

 ## 5\.
 Gene filtering